PathologyDataScience/HistomicsML2/docs/data-create.rst

 .. note::
   Parameters of the superpixel segmentation script ``SuperpixelSegmentation.py`` can be adjusted to change the size, shape, and thresholding of superpixels to discard background regions

+  --superpixelSize
-  -superpixelSize        An approximate edge length of each superpixel.
-Range is [8, 256].
-Default 64.
+    Superpixel edge length in pixels.
+Range is [8, 256] (default 64).

+  --patchSize
-  -patchSize             Patch size of each superpixel.
-Range is [8, 512].
-Default 128.
+    Patch size of each superpixel.
+Range is [8, 512] (default 128).

 3. Extract features
 ====================================================================